Ayothegod/postr/README.md

-# Gif or gif brand build
+# Gif or gif brand build for now